UK PM Johnson moved to intensive care as COVID-19 symptoms worsen

 Downing Street said he had been moved to the intensive care unit as "a precaution should he require ventilation to aid his recovery".
 Queen Elizabeth had been kept informed by Downing Street, Buckingham Palace said.

-Sterling fell by nearly a cent against the U.S. dollar on the news.
+Sterling fell by nearly a cent against the U.S. dollar on the news about Johnson.
 The pound fell to as low as $1.221, from $1.230 earlier.
 Johnson tested positive for the virus on March 26 but after 10 days of isolation in an apartment at Downing Street, he was still fighting the virus on Sunday evening with a high temperature and persistent cough.

 His spokesman had earlier refused to answer directly after being asked whether he had pneumonia.
 But his move to intensive care confirmed the gravity of the situation.
 "There is no doubt this turn of events means Boris Johnson is extremely sick," said Derek Hill, a professor of medical imaging at University College London (UCL).

 "One of the features of COVID-19 in all countries seems to be that many more men become seriously ill than women - especially in the over 40 age group.
-Also we know that people under about 60 seem to have a higher chance of making a recovery from critical illness with COVID-19 than older people."
-British and world leaders wished Johnson well.
+Also we know that people under about 60 seem to have a higher chance of making a recovery from critical illness with COVID-19 than older people.
+British politicians and world leaders wished Johnson well.
+U.S. President Donald Trump said all Americans were praying for his recovery.

-"I send all my support to Boris Johnson, to his family and to the British people at this difficult moment," said French President Emmanuel Macron.
-"I wish him a speedy recovery at this testing time."
-Theresa May, Johnson's predecessor as prime minister, said: "My thoughts and prayers are with Boris Johnson and his family as he continues to receive treatment in hospital."
+"He's been really something very special - strong, resolute, doesn’t quit, doesn't give up," Trump told a news briefing, adding he had asked two pharmaceutical firms developing potential COVID-19 therapies to get in touch with the British government to offer their services.
+"We've contacted all of Boris' doctors and we'll see what is going to take place," he said.
+"But they are ready to go."

 RAAB DEPUTISES Stand-in leader Raab, 46, said the British government would continue to make sure Johnson's plans for defeating the coronavirus outbreak were carried out while he receives treatment.